 Other activities include glass-bottom boats to the islands and kayaking around the rocky outcroppings.
 Trips to the islands depart from the modern marina in L’Estartit Bay.

 The local cuisine is something not to be missed.
-With treats from the land and the sea, the variety and sophistication are a source of local pride.
+Offering treats from the land and the sea, the variety and sophistication are a source of local pride.
 One establishment, La Gaviota, on the coast, stands out to me because it was the best food I’d eaten in all of my two weeks in Spain, not to mention the staff and owner, could not have been more friendly and attentive.
 Dining at La Gaviota is not just eating, it’s an entire experience unto itself.

 There are several weekly markets in both L’Estartit and adjacent Montgri.
-Row after row of bustling stalls selling everything from organic fruits and vegetables, fresh caught fish, clothing and household goods.
+Row after row of bustling stalls selling everything from organic fruits and vegetables, fresh-caught fish, clothing and household goods.
 It’s easy to spend hours strolling from vendor to vendor and taking in everything the area has to offer.

 The main beach of L’Estartit is La Platja Gran, located in front of the residential part of town.
 The beach has shallow water and fine sand, watersports, and playgrounds, making it a popular attraction for tourists and families.

 Built between 1294 and 1301 by James II of Aragon, Montgri Castle stands sentry at the summit of Torroella de Montegri Mountain.
 The castle dominates the vista is the main distinctive landmark of Costa Brava, seen from as far away as Figueres.
 The castle, which was never finished, was built in the Middle Eastern fortress style popular after the Crusades and is only reachable by a relatively difficult hike.
 The path is dry with loose stones, worthy of proper hiking footwear, and the zig-zag trail can be difficult to follow.
-However, the reward of stunning 360-degree panorama at the top – sometimes all the way to the distant Pyrenees – makes it worth the effort.
+However, the reward of the stunning 360-degree panorama at the top – sometimes all the way to the distant Pyrenees – makes it worth the effort.

 So now the secret is out.
 Oh well, it was bound to be revealed, so why not by me?
 L’Estartit in the Empordà is a relatively undiscovered gem whose beckoning shine is sure to attract many new visitors in the near future.